Niladri962/HNVec-Driven-MultiDL-Framework-for-Content-Based-Classification-of-Hindi-News-Articles/README.md

 <h1 align="center">HNVec-Driven MultiDL Framework for Content-Based Classification of Hindi News Articles</h1>
-<h3 align = "justify> This project presents a deep learning–based framework for automatic classification of Hindi news articles using a hybrid embedding technique called HNVec combined with multiple deep learning architectures.
+<h3> This project presents a deep learning–based framework for automatic classification of Hindi news articles using a hybrid embedding technique called HNVec combined with multiple deep learning architectures.
 The system is designed to improve the accuracy of content-based news categorization, which is an essential task in Natural Language Processing (NLP) for organizing large volumes of digital news content.</h3>

 <h2>Project Overview</h2>